 - No fetal movement.

-These are all issues that should prompt you to immediately seek help.
-If you ignore these problems you could put you and your baby in serious risk.
+These are all issues that should prompt you to seek help immediately.
+If you ignore these problems, you could put you and your baby in serious risk.

 No fetal movement is only relevant if you are far enough in your pregnancy that you have already felt your baby move.
-If you have not felt your baby move yet, this obviously does not pertain to you –that special day will come very soon!
+If you have not felt your baby move yet, this does not pertain to you — that special day will come very soon!

 6 Tips to Use Herbs Safely While Pregnant

 Following these simple steps may help you incorporate herbs safely into your pregnancy.